-Nydahl has been drawn to creating and storytelling her whole life, and her fascination with the darker parts of being human goes a long way back as well.
-As a young girl she wrote dark and gloomy stories of heartache, abuse and suicide, dreaming of one day becoming a writer.
+Nydahl has been drawn to creating and storytelling her whole life, and her fascination with the darker parts of being human goes a long way back.
+As a young girl she wrote dark and gloomy stories of heartache, abuse and suicide, dreaming of becoming a writer.

-Her initial love for writing led Nydahl to choose an education in journalism.
-When working for local newspapers, she would often have to supply photographs for articles herself.
+Her love for writing led Nydahl to choose an education in journalism.
+When working for local newspapers, she often supplied photographs for articles herself.
 She quickly fell in love with the visual part of storytelling.
 This sparked her interest in photography.

 Nydahl’s work is very personal.
-She uses her art to express her thoughts and emotions and to tell her own story, in the hopes of evoking emotions in the viewer as well.
+She uses her art to express her thoughts and emotions in the hopes of evoking emotions in the viewer as well.
 Her work is often moody and melancholic.
 She finds beauty in sadness, fragility and darkness.

 Her art, style and technique is growing and evolving as she grows as a person.
 The one constant is her solitary way of creating.

 The need to express herself in many different ways never faded.
 Through images, words and music she bares her thoughts and feelings as a self-portrait artist and as a composer, singer and musi